johnnymarquez/flask-docker-kubernetes-kind/README.md

 kubectl apply -f manifest.yaml
 ```

 The manifest contain the deployment configuration, service and ingress.
-Verify you have all the resources by running>
+Verify you have all the resources by running:

 ```
 kubectl get all